-Unfortunately, despite the name, 'morning' sickness isn’t just reserved for the morning.
-It can hit at any time – day or night.
-According to one study, 80% to 95% of people experience nausea in the afternoon or throughout the day.
+Pregnancy sickness is typically worse in the first trimester due to increased hormones.
+Unfortunately, despite the name, this common pregnancy symptom isn't just reserved for the morning.
+It can hit at any time - day or night.

 Although every pregnancy is unique, sickness symptoms will typically ease off between weeks 16 and 20 of your pregnancy.

 Morning sickness is thought to be caused by an increase in hormones, and new research has found that an excess of a hormone called GDF15 causes it.

 Although it's really unpleasant, pregnancy sickness shouldn't put your baby at any increased risk, but it's important to trust your instinct and seek medical attention if you're concerned.

 Morning sickness is caused by increased hormone levels so can be an indicator that you are pregnant, but it isn't a reflection of your baby's health.
 If you are pregnant and worried about the well-being of your baby, it's best to consult your GP or midwife.

 It can be challenging to work out when your baby will arrive.
 Learn how to calculate how many weeks pregnant you are and when your due date is here.

 Buckle up and get ready to embrace the new exciting (and weird) culinary world of pregnancy cravings.